 If you or a family member are struggling to live independently, it might be time to transition to a senior living community.
-But how do you decide which level of care is appropriate?
-More specifically, how do you choose between assisted living and skilled nursing?
+Understanding the difference between assisted living facilities and skilled nursing facilities (also known as nursing homes) is crucial for making the right choice for your family's needs.

 Continue reading to learn more about the distinctions between these senior care options.